 This test run uses the oh3tr2.rst file written by the oh3tr2 test run, copying it as oh3tr3.rst, and it performs the same calculation as the oh3tr1 test.
 Since more information is stored in the oh3tr2.rst file than is required for the calculation, the restart file created by this test run, oh3tr3.rst, will be smaller than the file oh3tr2.rst.
 This is the reason why it is convenient to keep the file from which a restart calculation reads the information (in the executable scripts of these test runs, such files are renamed with the extension old).
-No NWCHEM calculations are needed for this test run, so it is the fastest test run of the suite.
+No NWChem calculations are needed for this test run, so it is the fastest test run of the suite.

+NWChemrate I/O files NWChemrate file names

-oh3tr3.70 esp.fu70 Input data for NWCHEMRATE
+oh3tr3.70 esp.fu70 Input data for NWChemrate

 oh3tr3.75 esp.fu75 Input data for the saddle point

-oh3tr3.dat poly.fu5 Input data for POLYRATE
+oh3tr3.dat poly.fu5 Input data for Polyrate

-oh3tr3.61 esp.fu61 POLYRATE output file containing
+oh3tr3.61 esp.fu61 Polyrate output file containing

-information about the stationary points
+information about the

+stationary points

 oh3tr3.fu6 poly.fu6 Long output file

 oh3tr3.fu15 poly.fu15 Summary output file

-oh3tr3.rst.old esp.fu83 Restart file read by NWCHEMRATE
+oh3tr3.rst.old esp.fu83 Restart file read by

+NWChemrate

-oh3tr3.rst esp.fu84 Restart file written by NWCHEMRATE
+oh3tr3.rst esp.fu84 Restart file written by

-Tunneling: SCT
+NWChemrate

-Number of levels: single level (MP2/6-31G)
+Number of levels: single level (UMP2/6-31G\)

-Hindered rotation: none

-IVTST/M: off

-This is a test run that uses the MP2 method for direct dynamics with NWCHEMRATE.
+This is a test run that uses the MP2 method for direct dynamics with NWChemrate.
 The reaction path is calculated between -0.60 Angstrom and +0.60 Angstrom.
 Nonredundant internal coordinates are used for describing the vibrations.
 The geometries of stationary points are provided in the fu5 input file.
-Because the current version of NWCHEM cannot perform a calculation for the one-electron hydrogen atom when specifying any post-HF method in the NWCHEM input file, the PROD 1, hydrogen atom, is calculated at the HF level although MP2 method is specified in .70 file.
+Because the current version of NWChem cannot perform a calculation for the one-electron hydrogen atom when specifying any post-HF method in the NWChem input file, the PROD 1, hydrogen atom, is calculated at the UHF level although MP2 method is specified in .70 file.